bcss/RentACar-Contract/CONTRACT_FLOW.md

 ## Overview
 This document provides a comprehensive breakdown of the complete rental contract lifecycle in the RCCMS Rental Car Contract Management System, including all state transitions, validations, side effects, and automated processes.

+**UI Navigation**: All contract operations are accessed through the Microsoft 365-style sidebar navigation with icon-only controls for theme, language, and sidebar toggle.
+The professional interface ensures staff can navigate workflows efficiently in both English and Arabic with zero text overflow issues.

 ## Contract Lifecycle States

 The system manages contracts through **five distinct states**: